mashinsp/Crypto-News-Live-API/README.md

 # deployed using Heroku on Rapid API

-This collects data from the web using axios and cheerio and converts it into json file which then can be used as an API
+This collects data from the local crypto news web using axios and cheerio and converts it into json file which then can be used as an API